eimamiyasaka/f1-live-analysis/docs/notes.md

   From the docs, these are still pending:
   - Section 17: Create Dockerfile, configure for IBM Cloud Code Engine
   - Section 18: Deploy LiveKit, configure TURN servers for NAT traversal

+Couldn't set up the .env file for IBM credentials (watsonx stuff not working, not sure about stt/tts)